Skip to content

 Investigations, Charges, and Convictions of Criminal Conduct

-Residents must report to University Student Apartments (USA) if they or anyone in their household including visitors or guests, are investigated for, charged with, or convicted of serious criminal conduct, including but not limited to aggravated assault, arson, child abuse, domestic abuse, and sexual misconduct, which could potentially put the USA community as a whole, or any individual who is a part of the USA community, in harm.
-The University of Utah, in its sole discretion, may terminate the housing contract or deny a student housing if a resident fails to inform USA of such information and/or if such information leads USA to the conclusion that the resident may present a serious risk to the USA community.
+Residents must report to Sunnyside Apartments if they or anyone in their household including visitors or guests, are investigated for, charged with, or convicted of serious criminal conduct, including but not limited to aggravated assault, arson, child abuse, domestic abuse, and sexual misconduct, which could potentially put the Sunnyside Apartments community as a whole, or any individual who is a part of the Sunnyside Apartments community, in harm.
+The University of Utah, in its sole discretion, may terminate the housing contract or deny a student housing if a resident fails to inform Sunnyside Apartments of such information and/or if such information leads Sunnyside Apartments to the conclusion that the resident may present a serious risk to the Sunnyside Apartments community.

 uparrow

-Residents will be issued apartment, mail, and, if applicable, storage area keys.
-Additional apartment keys may be purchased at the Maintenance Office.
+Residents will be issued apartment, mail, and if applicable, laundry and storage area keys.
+Additional keys must be duplicated at the Maintenance Office.
+See key prices and charge amounts on the Miscellaneous Fees and Charges web page.

 uparrow